 Each phase of Big History is accompanied by the emergence of new evolutionary mechanisms.
 In particular, certain preconditions and preadaptations can be already detected within its previous phase.
 The same refers to the development of productive forces.
 Within previous production principle there appear some prerequisites of technologies, which flourish during the next production principle.
-For example, many mechanisms, engines and machines emerged within the Craft-Agrarian production principle, especially during its last centuries (the 12th - 14th centuries).
+For example, many mechanisms, engines and machines emerged within the Craft-Agrarian production principle, especially during its last centuries (the $12^{th} - 14^{th}$ centuries).
 But for Production revolution to start, there should occur some technological changes.
-Thus, the Industrial Production Revolution began at the end of the 15th century and lasted until 1830.
+Thus, the Industrial Production Revolution began at the end of the fifteenth century and lasted until 1830.

-Cybernetic Revolution, self-regulation and artificial intelligence in terms of Big History tics which is a transdisciplinary approach for exploring complex regulatory systems via the processes of receiving, transformation and transfer of information (see, e.g., Wiener 1948; Beer 1959; Von Foerster and Zopf 1962; Umpleby and Dent 1999).
+Cybernetic Revolution, self-regulation and artificial intelligence in terms of Big History ent technological and bio-socio-technological systems.
+The analysis of such systems can be based on cybernetics which is a transdisciplinary approach for exploring complex regulatory systems via the processes of receiving, transformation and transfer of information (see, e.g., Wiener 1948; Beer 1959; Von Foerster and Zopf 1962; Umpleby and Dent 1999).

 The theory of production revolutions proceeds from the assumption that the essence of these revolutions can be clearly observed only during their final phase.
-The most important thing about the final phase of Cybernetic revolution will be a wide use of self-regulation in different technological and bio-sociotechnological systems.
-The analysis of such systems can be based on cyberne-
+The most important thing about the final phase of Cybernetic revolution will be a wide use of self-regulation in differ-